MaayanLab/Zika-RNAseq-Pipeline/README.dockerhub.md

 ## Deploy this Docker image onto your cloud

-You can downloand and deploy this Docker with your cloud provider such as [Amazon Web Services](https://www.docker.com/aws), [HP Enterprise](https://www.docker.com/aws), [IBM](https://www.docker.com/IBM), [Microsoft Azure Cloud](https://www.docker.com/microsoft) and etc.
+You can download and deploy this Docker image with your cloud provider such as [Amazon Web Services](https://www.docker.com/aws), [HP Enterprise](https://www.docker.com/aws), [IBM](https://www.docker.com/IBM), [Microsoft Azure Cloud](https://www.docker.com/microsoft) or others.